kuzzleio/documentation/src/sdk/java/1/controllers/auth/login/index.md

 The API request example in this page provides the necessary arguments for the [`local` authentication plugin](https://github.com/kuzzleio/kuzzle-plugin-auth-passport-local).

 Check the appropriate [authentication plugin](/core/1/plugins/essentials/strategies/) documentation to get the list of additional arguments to provide.

+### expiresIn

+ The default value for the `expiresIn` option is defined at server level, in Kuzzle's [configuration file](/core/1/guide/guides/essentials/configuration/).

 ## Return